jzerbe/jzerbe.github.com/_posts/2014-08-23-buffalo-creek-sandy-wash-charlies-cutoff-and-baldy.md

 - Colorado
 - mountain bike
 - trails
-published: false
+published: true
 ---
 Buffalo Creek is a massive openspace area.
+At only an hour from my place, I am shocked I had not been here sooner.
+Will have to thank my latest trail partner for the suggestion again.
+We started ~8:15am from the 1/5 full trailhead parking and returned ~10:30am.

 As one of the reviews on [singletracks](http://www.singletracks.com/bike-trails/buffalo-creek.html) says, "The biggest and best system I've ridden so far".

 Be sure to bring a map.
-I put the super-size map from
-[Front Range Mountain Bike Patrol](http://www.frmbp.org/maps.html) on my local [GDrive](https://drive.google.com/file/d/0B0yT30uCaFvvdzlWemFkc2ZjSVk/edit?usp=sharing)
+I put the super-size map from [Front Range Mountain Bike Patrol](http://www.frmbp.org/maps.html) on my local [GDrive](https://drive.google.com/file/d/0B0yT30uCaFvvdzlWemFkc2ZjSVk/edit?usp=sharing)